 Green Spaghetti

 Think of this Green Spaghetti as like a spicy poblano alfredo pasta.
-My friend Sara, a Texas native, taught me how to make this typical Texan dish.
+My friend Sara, a South Texas native, taught me how to make this popular Texan pasta dish.
 It’s comfort food with equal parts creaminess, kick and flavor.
+Make it in just about a half hour!

 One of the best parts about food is getting to taste things you’ve never had before.
-And until I met my friend Sara in 2010, I had never even heard of Green Spaghetti, let alone tasted it.
+And until I met my friend Sara in 2010, I had never even heard of Green Spaghetti, or this “spaghetti verde,” let alone tasted it.

-For those who haven’t tried this before, to me it’s sort of like a spicy alfredo pasta, but instead of cheese, the main flavors come from roasted poblano chiles and fresh cilantro.
+For those who haven’t tried this before, to me Green Spaghetti is sort of like a spicy alfredo pasta, but instead of cheese, the main flavors come from roasted poblano chiles and fresh cilantro.
 The dairy helps soften the heat and spice from the peppers.

-I’ve made and tweaked this recipe from time to time ever since Sara taught me to make it, basically anytime I can find some good-looking poblano peppers at the grocery.
+This is an easy recipe that I’ve made and tweaked from time to time ever since Sara taught me to make it, basically anytime I can find some good-looking poblano peppers at the grocery store.

-Wash four poblano peppers and place them on a sheet pan:
+For the oven method, wash four poblano peppers and place them on a baking sheet:

-Now we want to blacken and blister the peppers.
-If you have a gas grill, you can roast them directly on the grates, turning them as the peppers collapse and blister.
+If you have a gas grill or stovetop, you can alternatively roast the peppers directly over the flame or on the grates, turning the peppers as they collapse and blister.

-Place the peeled poblanos in a blender, along with garlic, cream cheese, and chicken stock:
+Place the peeled poblanos in a blender, along with garlic cloves, cream cheese, and chicken stock:

 Next add fresh cilantro (I do the stems and leaves), heavy whipping cream, and salt: